 The 66-million-year-old fossil of the carnivorous dinosaur was found in Montana, USA in 2013 and is the centerpiece of this touring exhibition from the Netherlands.
 Trix is the only original skeleton of a T. Rex currently touring anywhere in the world.

-Visit the exhibition at Kelvin Hall to find out more about Trix’s turbulent life from the information uncovered in her bones.
-Learn more about what she ate, how she might have looked and what her environment would have been like.
-Within the exhibition are interactive displays where you can try your hand at digging for fossils, have a go at designing your own T.rex and even dance like a dino!
+As well as having an opportunity to see Trix, you can find out more about Trix’s turbulent life from the information uncovered in her bones.
+Learn about what she ate, how she might have looked and what her environment would have been like.

-For the Scottish leg of Trix’s tour there will also be fossilised dinosaur footprints, found in our very own Isle of Skye on display.
+For the Scottish leg of Trix’s tour there will also be fossilized dinosaur footprints on display, found on our very own Isle of Skye

 Don’t miss this once in a lifetime opportunity to come face to face with a T. Rex!
 Glasgow is the last stop on Trix’s Europen tour before she returns home to the Naturalis Biodiversity Center, Leiden, Netherlands

 This exhibition is organised by Glasgow Museums and The Hunterian, University of Glasgow.